Hanan-codes/Starbucks-Project/README.md

 Not all users receive the same offer, and that is the challenge to solve with this data set.
 ## Problem Statement
-The analysis aimed at predicting how the customer will interact with the offers that Starbuck will send foloowing these steps <br>
+The analysis aimed at predicting how the customer will interact with the offers that Starbuck will send following these steps </br>
-1- prepared - clean the 3 data sets <br>
+1- prepared - clean the 3 data sets</br>
-2- merged the profile and transaction data <br>
+2- merged the profile and transaction data</br>
-3- build the model using Decision Tree Classifier, Linear regression, Random forest models <br> 4- Accuracy score is the best metrics to measure my  models performance by finding accurate predictions among the 3 models
+3- build the model using Decision Tree Classifier, Linear regression, Random forest models</br>
+4- Accuracy score is the best metric to measure my models performance by finding accurate predictions among the 3 models</br>
 ##
 ## Installation
 Anaconda Distribution has most of the libraries necessary for the analysis done.